ecocinar/Eastern-Roman-Emperors/README.md

 - Co-emperors who never ruled alone (e.g. Michael IX Palaiologos) are included but are harder to score fairly.
 - The Nikaia period (1204–1261) is treated as the legitimate continuation of the Eastern Roman Empire, following mainstream scholarly consensus.
 - Trebizond is excluded.
+- *Some emperors who never truly ruled are excldued

 ## Contributing